 First Aid Courses

-The club has been looking at various options for club members to participate in a First Aid course but, before going further, would like to know how many members may be interested.
-There will be a cost but the club will be considering how to subsidise this.
-If anyone is interested in taking a First Aid course then please, in the first instance, contact committee member Tony
+The club has found a First Aid course the cost is £30 but the club will half of this.
+If you are interested in taking this course then please, in the first instance, contact committee member Tony.

 Saturday Walks Leaders

-At present we have no walk leaders for any Saturday walks in December.
+At present we have no walk leaders for any Saturday walks in February and March.
 If you have never lead a walk for the club before then please consider it.
 It's interesting as you often find paths and routes you may not have known before & it can be very satisfying as well as you are giving something to the club -

 all our walk leaders are volunteers.